 Bone marrow aspiration removes a small amount of bone marrow fluid through a needle put into a bone.
 Bone marrow biopsy removes a small amount of bone along with bone marrow fluid.

-For this procedure, the person usually lies on his or her side.
+For this procedure, the person typically lies on his or her side or stomach.

 Author: Healthwise Staff